Path Planning for Aerial Relays via Probabilistic Roadmaps: Conclusions

 \section{Conclusions}

-\begin{bullets} \blt[purpose]This paper developed a framework for path planning of multiple aerial relays that approximately optimize communication metrics while accommodating arbitrary constraints on the flight region. \begin{changes} \blt[proposed approach]The idea is to build upon the celebrated PR algorithm, which finds a shortest path through a random graph of CPs.
-To cope with the need for a large number of CPs in plain PR, \begin{bullets} \blt[pr modifiction] a modification was proposed in which the CPs are drawn around a tentative path. \end{bullets} \blt[cases]This approach was applied to serve both a static and a moving user with two aerial relays.
-To this end, heuristic rules leading to tentative paths with theoretical guarantees were proposed. \end{changes} \blt[results] Numerical results demonstrate the merits of the proposed algorithms.

-\blt[future work] Future work will develop algorithms \begin{bullets} \blt[more than 2] with more than two aerial relays and will investigate alternative sampling strategies for PR. \blt[data collection] Another interesting direction is to plan the trajectories of UAVs to collect data from wireless sensors in urban environments. \end{bullets} \end{bullets}
+\begin{bullets} \blt[purpose]This paper developed a framework for path planning of multiple aerial relays that approximately optimizes communication metrics while accommodating arbitrary constraints on the flight region. \begin{changes} \blt[proposed approach]The idea is to build upon the celebrated PR algorithm, which finds a shortest path through a random graph of CPs.
+To cope with the need for a large number of CPs in plain PR, \begin{bullets} \blt[pr modifiction] a modification was proposed in which the CPs are drawn around a tentative path. \end{bullets} \blt[cases]This approach was applied to serve both static and moving users with any number of UAVs.
+To this end, heuristic rules leading to tentative paths with theoretical guarantees were proposed. \end{changes} \blt[results] Numerical results demonstrate the merits of the proposed algorithms. \blt[future work] Future work will \begin{bullets} \blt[more than 2] \arevtwo{investigate alternative sampling strategies for PR} \blt[data collection] \arevtwo{and approaches for data collection from terrestrial wireless sensors using UAVs.} \end{bullets} \end{bullets}

 \printmybibliography \appendices